-Although it may seem easier said than done, reducing the stress is your life can have many benefits to your physical and mental health.
-Excess stress can be linked to anxiety, depression, a lower libido and an inability to climax.
+Reducing the stress is your life can have many benefits to your physical and mental health.
+Excess stress is linked to anxiety, depression, a lower libido and an inability to climax.

 When the body is stressed, its ability to fight off antigens is reduced.
 In addition, when the stress hormone cortisol is released it can also suppress immune system function.